How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 - Does the tool allow for candidate anonymity?

-- Can the tool accommodate candidates with disabilities, such as sight or hearing impairment?
+- Can the tool accommodate candidates with disabilities?

 - How consistent is the scoring or measuring model?